guzmonne/cdk/docs/Cognito.md

 ## Introduction

-Amazon Cognito provide authentication, authorization, and user management for your web and mobile applications.
-It suppors third-party authentications, as well as normal user/password authentication.
+Amazon Cognito provides authentication, authorization, and user management for your web and mobile applications.
+It supports third-party authentications, as well as standard user/password authentication.

 The two main components of Amazon Cognito are: